|Overclocking the Perfect Computer

 VCORE is the voltage the CPU will receive, set in bios.

 VID should drop under load.

-Many people say that it is not worth overclocking many ofthe top-end CPUs, since they come with features that automatically increase itsspeed based on the efficiency of your cooling.
+Many people say that it is not worth overclocking many top-end CPUs since they come with features that automatically increase speed based on your cooling efficiency.

 The power put through a CPU is measured _____

 Originally, each CPU had a single core.
 As technology improved, we were able to fit multiple cores onto a single CPU.
 Current CPUs can have several dozen cores, and each core can complete one unit of work at a time, known as a thread.
 Newer CPUs can create two virtual cores for each physical one (known as Hyperthreading in Intel CPUs), allowing processors to effectively have two threads per core (for instance, my AMD 3950x has 16 cores and 32 threads).
 If you are a creator building a workstation, the more cores, the better.
 If you are a gamer, you should opt for a higher speed over more cores since many games do most of their processing on a single core.

 I found that if I statically set the frequency and voltage on my CPU, it runs cooler and faster than if I leave it on automatic.
 In some circumstances, this can be _____

 Overclocking is based on two parameters: voltage and speed.

 The first step is to determine the generally accepted voltage range for your CPU.
 The manufacturer sometimes provides this, but in my case, I had to look on forums to find that the prevailing wisdom is that it should be between 1.3v and 1.45v.